AvyFly/parasect/docs/usage_create_menu.rst

    Refer to it while following this guide.

 First, create your main *Parasect* input folder, which we'll call ``menu`` for now (the actual folder name isn't important).
+You can place this folder anywhere in your system.
+You will point *Parasect* to it later.

 By the end of this guide, its tree will look something like this:

 .. literalinclude:: assets/generic_menu.txt